HTTP (Hyper-Text Transfer Protocol) is the protocol used in every process on the World Wide Web or WWW.

 Using Access Control

-In Case of Dangerous Private Certificates
+In the Case of Dangerous Private Certificates

 If a certificate has expired, it can be revoked, for example, when the secret of the private key is compromised.
-Newer browsers such as Mozilla Firefox, Opera and Internet Explorer in Windows 7 implement the Online Certificate Status Protocol – (OCSP) to verify that this is not the case.
-The scanner sends the certificate’s serial number to the certification authority, or is authorized through OCSP and the authority responds and notifies the scanner whether or not to accept the certificate as valid.
+Newer browsers such as Mozilla Firefox, Opera, and Internet Explorer in Windows 7 implement the Online Certificate Status Protocol – (OCSP) to verify that this is not the case.
+The scanner sends the certificate’s serial number to the certification authority or is authorized through OCSP, and the authority responds and notifies the scanner whether or not to accept the certificate as valid.

 Limitations

-The level of protection depends on the accuracy of the implementation of the web browser, server software and currently supported encryption algorithms.
+The level of protection depends on the accuracy of the implementation of the web browser, server software, and currently supported encryption algorithms.

-Also, HTTPS is vulnerable when applied to exist static broadcast content.
+Also, HTTPS is vulnerable when applied to existing static broadcast content.
 The entire site can be indexed using a Web Spider, and the URI of the encrypted resource can only be estimated by knowing the size of the request/response.
-This allows an attacker to access Plain Text (static content for broadcast) and Encrypted Text (the encrypted version of static content) and allows crypto attack.
+This allows an attacker to access Plain Text (static content for broadcast) and Encrypted Text (the encrypted version of static content) and allows a crypto attack.

-Because SSL runs under HTTP and is not aware of higher-level protocols, SSL servers can only offer a certificate for a particular port/IP combination.
-It is not recommended to use virtual name-based hosting with HTTPS in most cases.
 There is a solution called Server Name Indication – (SNI) that sends the server name to the server before the connection is encrypted, but most older browsers do not support this extension.
-SNI support is available from Firefox 2, Opera 8 and Internet Explorer 7 in Windows Vista.
+SNI support is available for Firefox 2, Opera 8, and Internet Explorer 7 in Windows Vista.